Fulmine-Labs/LNRoutingVizualization/README.md

 To achieve this, we used the networkx library, a tool for creating and analyzing networks and the ipycytoscape library to visualize and interact with the networkx graph. cytoscape allows interactive zoom and the dragging of nodes for improved visualization

+## Current Version
+The current stable version of the project is 1.0.0.
+See the [CHANGELOG.md](./CHANGELOG.md) for details about this release.

 ## Prerequisites (General)

 * A working Bitcoin Lighning Network routing node, with some active channels - see [RaspiBolt](https://raspibolt.org/) for detailed instructions on how to setup a node running on a Raspberry Pi